eugenioenko/interpreter/readme.md

         // todo: child method statements
     };
 *invoke* method will call the function and pass the desired this as argument.
 This way *this* can be manipulated  for each method or function.
-In escence this two would be equivalent:
+In essence this two would be equivalent:

     @MyClass() {
         this.name = 'name';